OpenNews/srccon-2025/scholarships.md

 ## How to apply

 The travel and caregiving scholarship application is part of our [call for participation form](/participation/form/).
-This application closes along with the deadline for session proposals.
+The application for this scholarship closed March 10 at 5 p.m.
+ET.

 ## When notifications go out